Cydalima perspectalis: Host plant

 Larval feeding damage - only the contour of the leaves and frass is left.

-The larvae feed on the leaves and shoots of Buxus species.
+The larvae feed on the leaves and shoots of box (Buxus) species.
 Young larvae often eat only the upper part of the leaf, leaving the tougher veins and the waxy lower epithelium as if the leaves had been peeled.
 These peeled leaves eventually die.
-The young, newly hatched feed on small portions of the leaves, but as they grow older and the bigger they grow, then the more the larvae eat, therefore doing more damage.
+The young, newly hatched feed on small portions of the leaves, but as they grow older and larger, the more the larvae eat, therefore doing more damage.

-Old larvae are the most damaging: they massively and completely eat the leaves, sometimes leaving a thin part at the contour and centre of the leaf.
+Old larvae are the most damaging; they massively and completely eat the leaves, sometimes leaving a thin part at the contour and centre of the leaf.
 Green ball-shaped frass can usually be seen on host plants.

 Natural regulation or predation

-Vespa velutina (Asian predatory wasp) in active search of Cydalima perspectalis larvae on an infested box-tree bush.
+An Asian hornet (Vespa velutina) in active search of Cydalima perspectalis larvae on an infested box bush.

-In the area of origin (Asia) natural regulation occurs, as witnessed by the non-destructive behavior of C. perspectalis.
-In the area of Europe where the moth has been introduced, the damage is very serious because natural regulation does not occur at a significant level.
-However, in European areas where the Asian hornet (Vespa velutina) is present prior to the introduction of C. perspectalis, some degree of predation by the wasp is observed (not confirmed by scientific and clear results).
-This is namely in the south-west of France, the first place where V. velutina was introduced to Europe in 2004 (C. perspectalis invaded this area in 2012).
-V. velutina is able to capture small larvae, and larvae preparing for the nymphosis in their cocoon.
-Where V. velutina has been introduced this causes other problems as it preys on honey bees and European honey bees are more vulnerable than their Asian counterparts.
+In the area of origin (Asia) natural regulation occurs, as witnessed by its being non-destructive there.
+In the areas of Europe where the moth has been introduced, the damage is very serious because natural regulation does not occur at a significant level.
+However, in areas of Europe where the Asian hornet (Vespa velutina) was present prior to the introduction of C. perspectalis, some degree of predation by the wasp has been observed (not confirmed by scientific and clear results).
+In the south-west of France, the first place where V. velutina was introduced to Europe in 2004 (C. perspectalis invaded this area in 2012), V. velutina is able to capture small larvae, and larvae preparing for the nymphosis in their cocoon.

 Research is being conducted for the suitability of parasitoid species, such as the tachinid Exorista larvarum as a biological control agent.